opws/opws-dataset/docs/fields.md

 How long after beginning the post-response step (ie. following the link) the reset token is valid for, as a human-abbreviated string ("24h" is common).

 If the token may not be used to re-open the password reset flow after the first time it is used, this value will be `"now"`.

+## password.reset.flow.change.form.challenge.input

+If resetting your password requires the answer to one of the questions from `challenge.questions`, this will be `required`.

 ## password.reset.flow.change.form.newpassword.characters, password.reset.flow.change.form.repeat.newpassword.characters